FEBio: FEBio Studio

 FEBio is a command-line application that only implements the solver algorithms.
 To assist with setting up FEBio models and analyzing the results, the FEBio Studio software was developed.

 FEBio Studio is the newest development platform for creating, running, and analyzing FEBio models.
 It allows users to import geometry and meshes from various file formats, including some CAD formats (BREP, STEP) and offers some tet mesh generation capabilities.
-Users can then setup boundary, loading, and contact conditions, and define material and analysis parameters.
+Users can then set up boundary, loading, and contact conditions, and define material and analysis parameters.
 The models can be run with FEBio directly from the FEBio Studio interface, or exported to the xml-formatted FEBio input file.
 Models can be run locally or send to a remote server.
 After FEBio completes, the results can be loaded directly into FEBio Studio for visualization and analysis.

 FEBio Studio also provides access to an online model repository, which offers example models, models used in the FEBio Studio Webinars, and models shared by the FEBio community.

 Legacy tools

-Prior to FEBio Studio, users used the PreView software to setup FEBio models and PostView for visualization and analysis.
+Prior to FEBio Studio, users used the PreView software to set up FEBio models and PostView for visualization and analysis.
 Since FEBio Studio combines these two software packages, in addition to providing many more features, the PreView and PostView software are considered obsolete.

 PreView and PostView are no longer under active development since they are replaced by FEBioStudio.
 Users that still use these software packages are encouraged to switch to FEBio Studio.